Makeup can have an amazing impact on your appearance – IF you apply it correctly.

 2. Applying Full Coverage Foundation on Your Entire Face

-Even if you have problem areas you want to hide, there’s no reason to cover your entire face with thick foundation.
-Heavy foundation makes it look like you are wearing a mask, which is not a flattering look.
+Even if you have problem areas you want to hide, you should avoid covering your entire face with a thick foundation.
+Heavy foundation can give your face a cakey and mask-like look.